How climate change affects waterborne diseases

 Waterborne diseases like cholera and typhoid are still a leading cause of human morbidity and mortality worldwide.
 As climate change increasingly impacts global temperatures and weather events, the risk of these infectious diseases will only worsen.
 But there are actions we can take to reduce these risks.

-A woman in a purple head scarf stands knee-deep in flood water collecting safe drinking water from a metal hand pump.
+A woman stands knee-deep in flood water collecting safe drinking water from a hand pump.
+Waterborne diseases are caused by drinking or coming into contact with contaminated water.

 Listen to this article